franco-rey/521-Final-Project/README.md

 For anyone wanting GPU support for tensor flow please look at **TensorFlow_README.txt** For anyone just wanting to use their cpu you won't need CUDA, but I do believe you will have to configure your install to default to targeting your CPU instead of searching for GPU.
 I don't think it has logic to do that on its own.

+## API KEYs

+I am keeping my api key for Alpha Vantage in a `.env` file under the name `ALPHA_VANTAGE_API_KEY`.
+We may need to hard code one in for turn in though.